National Centre for Australian Children's Literature

 At our AGM held on September 23, 2015, our Board and our members unanimously agreed to change our name from the Lu Rees Archives of Australian Children’s Literature Inc to the National Centre for Australian Children’s Literature Inc.

-Why are we doing this?
-The proposed new name succinctly states what we are, clearly conveys our intent and embodies our vision for the future.
+Why did we do this?
+Our new name succinctly states what we are, clearly conveys our intent and embodies our vision for the future.
 We will continue to honour Lu Rees, as our founder, through a long-established award in her name, and in other ways.

 The National Centre for Australian Children's Literature is a comprehensive collection of books and other resources about authors, illustrators, publishers and their creative works.
 The resources are publicly available, and visitors are welcome during opening hours.